Western banks toughen payment options for Russia steel, grain trade

-LONDON/LAUSANNE, Switzerland (Reuters) - Western banks involved in global commodity trade flows are tightening payment procedures for steel and grain deals with Russia, having already taken similar steps for Ukraine due to its political upheaval.
+LONDON/LAUSANNE, Switzerland, April 2 (Reuters) - Western banks involved in global commodity trade flows are tightening payment procedures for steel and grain deals with Russia, having already taken similar steps for Ukraine due to its political upheaval.

 Russia’s moves to annex Ukraine’s Crimean peninsula have marked the biggest East-West crisis since the Cold War and while the risk of a military conflagration has receded in recent weeks, banks in commodity trade finance remain cautious.